Paul Walter Hauser: Career

-Professional wrestling
+In 2024, he voiced a lead role in the DreamWorks Animation film Orion and the Dark and the role of Embarrassment in the Pixar film Inside Out 2.
+In 2024, Hauser became attached to the true-crime drama Fruitcake alongside Jennifer Garner; the lead role in a bio-pic about actor-comedian Chris Farley; a reboot of The Naked Gun franchise; the Marvel Cinematic Universe film The Fantastic Four: First Steps (2025); a biographical film about Bruce Springsteen titled Springsteen: Deliver Me from Nowhere in the role of recording engineer and guitar tech Mike Batlan; and the comedy Balls Up alongside Mark Wahlberg.
+That same year, he starred in The Luckiest Man in America, in which he plays Michael Larson, a contestant accused of cheating on the game show Press Your Luck in 1984.

 Hauser made his professional wrestling debut at Pro Wrestling REVOLVER in Los Angeles in November 2023 defeating Matthew Palmer.
 His next appearance with the promotion was in a Slammy Vs. Emmy Winner Take All match where he defeated Matt Cardona in March 2024.
 Hauser has made sporadic appearances for All Elite Wrestling (AEW) as well on the independent circuit.
 He signed with Major League Wrestling (MLW) in May 2024.
 He faced Danhausen to a no contest at Pro Wrestling REVOLVER in June 2024.
 In February 2025, he made his debut with Defy Wrestling in Seattle Street Fight defeating Joey Janela with Aubrey Edwards as the special guest referee.
 Hauser won his first title in wrestling by capturing the PROGRESS Wrestling Proteus Title at PROGRESS Chapter 179: PROGRESS Las Vegas on April 17, 2025, where he defeated the champion Simon Miller, Adam Priest, Charles Crowley, and Effy in a five way match.
 In July 2025, Hauser wore his PROGRESS Proteus Title belt to the World premiere of The Fantastic Four: First Steps in Los Angeles.
-Hauser was a special guest commentator for AEW on their August 9, 2025 episode of Collision.
-On August 29, 2025 at Ring of Honor (ROH) Death Before Dishonor, he wrestled QT Marshall in a Fight Without Honor.
+Hauser was a special guest commentator for AEW on their August 9, 2025, episode of Collision.
+On August 29, 2025, at Ring of Honor (ROH) Death Before Dishonor, he wrestled QT Marshall in a Fight Without Honor.

 Personal life

-Hauser married Amy Elizabeth Boland on July 23, 2020, in Los Angeles, California.
-They have three children; sons Harris (born 2021), and Jonah (born 2023), and daughter Isla Grace (born 2025).
+Hauser married Amy Elizabeth Boland on July 23, 2020.
+They have three children.
 Hauser is a Christian.
 He and his wife Amy were featured in a video series for online Christian multimedia movement I Am Second.